petaflot/hall-matrix-key/README.md

 A tool to help getting the configuration of hall sensors correct for any arbitrary 3-phase electric motor fitted with such devices.
 There are 6 possible arrangements, for direct and inverse rotations, and shifts relative to the phases.
 A 2x04 matrix is sufficient to select each arrangement by connecting adjacent pins.

+A document that gives [more information on the arrangements](hall-jumper-matrix.pdf) can be found here.

 ## Hall Key

 A simple yet elaborate mechanical device to ease the task of finding the correct jumper configuration ; special care was taken to reduce wear on the sliding contacts and thus extend the device life.